 3.4 Analysis

 The analysis functions in MassWateR provide a streamlined approach to quickly evaluate data in the results file.
 Although several base R functions and supporting packages can be used to develop custom assessments, it was recognized that many users will not be comfortable developing their own visualization routines.
 As such, the analysis functions were designed for a rapid overview of the results that require minimal decisions by the user to create the output.
 Several default settings described below allow further customization of the output as desired by the user.
+Additionally, all plots returned by MassWateR are ggplot class objects and can be modified using conventional ggplot2 functions (see the website vignette).
 The four primary analysis functions can be used to analyze seasonal trends, trends by date, data by site, and spatially using maps.

 Seasonal trends can be evaluated using the anlzMWRseason() function that summarizes results for a single parameter using boxplots or barplots with seasonal groups assigned to months or weeks of the year (Fig 5).
 Boxplots or barplots can also include jittered points of the observations on top or only the jittered points can be shown.
 Fig 5 demonstrates a jittered boxplot of dissolved oxygen observations by month.